Cray-HPE/keycloak-installer/README.md

 This repository contains Helm charts to deploy and set up Keycloak for Shasta systems.

+## Updating Charts and Docker Image

+### Charts

+If there is an update to a chart and not the keycloak-setup image, the .version file does not need to update.
+The .version file changes the app-version of the charts.
+The app-version of the charts is the tag of the docker image pulled.
+To update the chart, just change the chart version and make the changes to the chart.
+This will not change the version of the image being pulled.

+### Docker Image

+Updating the docker image will require a change to the base files as well as an update to the .version file.
+The .version file updates the app-version of the charts, which is the docker image tag pulled by the charts.
+To ensure the change of the app-version is progressed, the chart version also needs to be updated, and released.
+Only one of the two charts needs a version change to progress the image version used in both charts.
+This is because when the charts are built they have the same app-version.
+If there needs to be a different image version for one chart, then the image tag for keycloak-setup needs to be pinned.

 ## keycloak-setup docker image

 ### keycloak_setup.py